 McLean Hospital 115 Mill Street Belmont, MA 02478

 In keeping with its strategic goal of extending services, the hospital has opened the McLean Residence at the Brook, a transitional living program for adults with substance use disorders.
 The eight-bedroom residence, located in a newly renovated Colonial in Waltham, Massachusetts, offers a structured, supportive home-like environment.
 With a minimum length of stay of 90 days, the private-pay program is designed especially for individuals who have had persistent treatment relapses, need more psychosocial support than what is typically offered in other sober-living situations, or have a co-occurring psychiatric illness (dual diagnosis).
-“The Brook completes McLean’s continuum of care and fills an area of substance abuse treatment not currently available in the region,” says Roger Weiss, MD, chief of McLean’s Division of Alcohol and Drug Abuse.
+“The Brook completes McLean’s continuum of care and fills an area of substance abuse treatment not currently available in the region,” says Roger Weiss, MD, chief of McLean’s Substance Use Disorders Division.

 With a counseling staff-to-patient ratio of one to four, the Brook provides highly specialized treatment that includes individual and group therapy, family meetings, and psychoeducational and skills training.
 In addition to treating dual diagnoses, the program also departs from other recovery models by accepting those who are taking medications as part of their ongoing substance abuse treatment.
 Its expanded milieu allows patients to participate in several group meetings a day, four self-help groups a week, activity-based rehabilitation, including exercise and cooking, educational offerings, volunteer positions or jobs, weekly appointments with psychiatrists, and twice-weekly meetings with case managers.